YezhouLiu/cP-Verifier/README.md

 ## Load from File

-We proposed a JSON format for cP systems, namely `cPVJ`.
+We proposed a JSON format for cP systems, namely cPVJ.
 Example files can be found under the `examples` folder.

-In the desktop version of `cPV`, examples of `cPVJ` files can be loaded via menu bar.
+In the desktop version of cPV, examples of cPVJ files can be loaded via menu bar.

 Users can also open the `.JSON` files and check their details.